List of Mad Men characters: Shirley

 Shirley (Sola Bamis) is the only other black employee at SC&P, aside from Dawn.
 As a contrast to Dawn, Shirley is more self-assured and dresses in trendy minidresses and go-go boots.
 Nevertheless, she and Dawn are often mistaken for one another by the employees of SC&P, leading to their own inside joke of referring to the other by their own name.
 Shirley is originally assigned to Peggy's desk, following her from CGC.
 However, in Season 7's "A Day's Work," Peggy becomes embarrassed when she realizes she accidentally took Shirley's Valentine's Day bouquet and insists Shirley be reassigned to another desk.
-Joan initially places Shirley in reception but Bert insists Shirley be reassigned yet again because he doesn't want a black woman to be the face of SC&P. Shirley then becomes Lou Avery's secretary for the remainder of his time at SCDP.
+Joan initially places Shirley in reception but Bert insists Shirley be reassigned yet again because he does not want a black woman to be the face of SC&P. Shirley then becomes Lou Avery's secretary for the remainder of his time at SCDP.
 She later becomes Roger's second secretary, when his workload becomes too much for Caroline.
 In the Season 7 episode "Lost Horizon", she tells Roger that she has found a job as a secretary at a publishing house instead of going to McCann, and that "some people don't feel welcome in advertising."
 She tells Roger that she always found him amusing and he wishes her luck.

 Danny Siegel

 Danny Siegel (Danny Strong) is Jane Sterling's cousin, for whom Roger Sterling arranges an interview at SCDP in the Season 4 "Waldorf Stories".
 Don and Peggy find his book laughable and decide not to hire him.
 However, during a pitch meeting for Life cereal, Don drunkenly uses one of Danny's ideas, which the client loves.
 Peggy later calls Don out on what he did and persuades him to make things right, so he offers to pay Danny for the idea.
-Unfortunately, Danny insists on having a job instead and Don reluctantly hires him.
+Danny insists on having a job instead and Don reluctantly hires him.

 Danny ends up generally fitting in well with the rest of the younger staffers, though he remains somewhat clueless.
 Danny is one of the first people let go from SCDP after it loses the Lucky Strike account, and Don and Peggy are visibly upset when they have to fire him in the Season 4 episode "Blowing Smoke".
-However, he takes the news gracefully and thanks them for the opportunity they'd given him.
+However, he takes the news gracefully and thanks them for the opportunity they had given him.
 Danny reappears at a party that Don and Roger attend in the Season 6 episode "A Tale of Two Cities", by which time he has become a major movie producer with a hippie persona and now prefers to be called "Daniel J. Siegel."
 Danny seems genuinely friendly, but Roger is gleefully rude and demeaning towards him.
 When Roger attempts to pick up Danny's hippie date Lotus, Danny becomes fed up.
 He punches Roger in the testicles and walks away with Lotus, leaving Roger humiliated.